devunoorivignan24/GCP_Services/Cloud Computing/readme.md

 Cloud Computing & Google Cloud Platform (GCP)

  1. What is Cloud Computing?

-Cloud computing is the delivery of computing services—such as servers, storage, databases, networking, and software—over the internet instead of using physical on-premise machines.
+Cloud computing is the delivery of computing services such as servers, storage, databases, networking, and software over the internet rather than using on-premise hardware.

-Real-life example:
+ Real-Life Example:

-Just like we pay Airtel/Jio for data usage instead of owning the telecom infrastructure, companies use cloud services on a pay-as-you-use model.
+Just as we pay Airtel/Jio for data usage instead of owning telecom infrastructure, companies also use cloud services in a pay-as-you-use model.

  2. Why Do We Need Cloud?
-Before Cloud (On-Premise Challenges)
+❗ Before Cloud — On-Premise Challenges

 ❌ High upfront hardware cost

 ❌ Scaling is difficult and expensive

-❌ Underutilized machines during low usage
+❌ Underutilized hardware during low demand

-❌ Dedicated teams needed for updates, security, and maintenance
+❌ Requires dedicated teams for updates, maintenance & security

-❌ Complex backup & disaster recovery setup
+❌ Complex backup and disaster recovery

-After Cloud (Benefits)
+✔️ After Cloud — Benefits

 ✅ Pay only for what you use

-✅ Scale instantly as per demand
+✅ Scale instantly with demand

-✅ High reliability and global availability
+✅ Highly reliable with global availability

-✅ Better security with automatic updates
+✅ Better security & automatic updates

-✅ Faster development & deployment
+✅ Faster development and deployment

-3. 🏢 How Cloud Helps IT Companies
+ 3. How Cloud Helps IT Companies

-Reduces infrastructure and operational costs
+- Reduces infrastructure & operational costs

-Enables rapid innovation and faster time-to-market
+- Enables rapid innovation and faster time-to-market

-Provides access to modern tech (AI, ML, Big Data, IoT)
+- Provides access to AI, ML, Big Data, IoT technologies

-Improves performance and application availability
+- Improves application performance & availability

-Lets teams focus on product development instead of server management
+- Lets teams focus on product development, not server management

  4. Major Cloud Providers

-Amazon Web Services (AWS) – Largest cloud provider
+    -> Amazon Web Services (AWS) – Largest and most mature cloud platform

-Google Cloud Platform (GCP) – Strong in analytics, AI & networking
+    -> Google Cloud Platform (GCP) – Leader in analytics, AI, and global networking

-Microsoft Azure – Popular in enterprise and Microsoft ecosystem
+    -> Microsoft Azure – Best for enterprise and Microsoft ecosystem

  5. Why Google Cloud Platform (GCP)?
  a.
 Strong in Data & Analytics

-BigQuery → ultra-fast, scalable, serverless analytics
+- BigQuery → ultra-fast, scalable, serverless analytics

-Dataflow, Pub/Sub, Dataproc → strong real-time data pipelines
+- Dataflow, Pub/Sub, Dataproc → real-time data pipeline tools

  b.
 Leadership in AI & ML

-Vertex AI for complete ML lifecycle
+- Vertex AI → end-to-end ML lifecycle platform

-Pre-built NLP, Vision, Speech models
+- Pre-built models for NLP, Vision, Speech

-Native support for TensorFlow (developed by Google)
+- Native support for TensorFlow (created by Google)

  c.
 Cost-Effective Solutions

-Automatic Sustained Use Discounts
+- Automatic Sustained Use Discounts

-Committed Use Discounts
+- Committed Use Discounts

-Preemptible VMs for low-cost compute
+- Preemptible VMs for low-cost compute workloads

-📄 Conclusion
+ Conclusion

-Cloud computing simplifies infrastructure management and increases innovation speed.
+Cloud computing simplifies infrastructure management and boosts innovation speed.
-GCP stands out with its strong analytics, AI capabilities, and cost-efficient services—making it a great choice for modern applications.
+Among cloud providers, GCP stands out due to its strengths in data analytics, AI, and cost efficiency, making it a smart choice for modern applications.